 Sugar Ray Robinson, regarded by many as pound-for-pound the greatest boxer of all time, rarely found himself the underdog, but that’s exactly what he was heading into his return with “The Onion Farmer,” the ever tough and tenacious Carmen Basilio.
 The previous September, champion Robinson, having regained the middleweight crown in shocking fashion from Gene Fullmer, defended against welterweight titlist Basilio in Yankee Stadium.
 An epic, hard-fought, fifteen round war was the result with the smaller man taking a close decision.
 It had been the obvious choice for 1957’s Fight of the Year.

 Now they were set for the rematch and the sense was that the almost 37-year-old Robinson, with 148 pro fights to his credit, had to be on the downslide while Basilio, six years younger, a two-time welter champ with big wins over Tony DeMarco and Johnny Saxton, was still in his prime.
 There appeared little reason to expect the aging Robinson to reverse the outcome of the first battle.
-The boxing scribes and pundits about the ring in Chicago Stadium that night prepared to wave a fond farewell through the cigar smoke to the peerless Sugar Ray, without question one of the greatest to ever lace up the gloves, a ring legend now ready to step aside and take his place next to such luminaries as Joe Gans, Harry Greb, Benny Leonard, and Joe Louis.
+The boxing scribes and pundits about the ring in Chicago Stadium that night prepared to wave a fond farewell through the cigar smoke to the peerless Sugar Ray, without question one of the greatest to ever lace up the gloves, a ring legend now ready to take his place in the pantheon next to such luminaries as Joe Gans, Harry Greb, Benny Leonard, and Joe Louis.